Daylen1160/APSC160-Exam-Practice/README.md

 ## Overview
 Where are we?
-This is git, a software that is used by all programmers to store code.
-You are currently on Github, a platform that hosts git code (like how YouTube hosts videos; Git and Github are not the same thing).
+This is git, a software that is used by programmers to store code.
+You are currently on Github, the most commonly used platform that hosts code (like how YouTube hosts videos; Git and Github are not the same thing).

+You are currently looking at a repository (a folder with stuff in it).
+The only important ones you need to look at is what you are seeing right now, `README.md`, `tips.md`, `C Programming`, and `Arduino Programming`.
+The names are self explanatory, but have a look around!

 This guide is meant to server you as an additional resource to studying for the APSC 160 Final.
 We **strongly** recommend to check out `tips.md` too for additional advice!